 Want to learn more?

-few organizations dedicated to the art of plain language.
+Below are a few organizations dedicated to the art of plain language.
 Their websites are treasure troves of information.

 The Center for Plain Language is a US-based nonprofit organization promoting the use of plain language in the public and private sectors.
 The organization hosts annual symposiums in Washington DC.
 The Center also gives ClearMark Awards to outstanding examples of clear communication, and WonderMark awards to examples of truly bad communication.